-Fracture Care Team: Shared Care Plan

-Trust Switchboard for both sites: 0300 131 4500 Fracture clinic and orthopaedic outpatient appointments: Eastbourne 0300 131 4788 Conquest 0300 131 4861
+Minimally displaced glenoid fracture Fracture Care Team: Shared Care Plan Trust Switchboard for both sites: 0300 131 4500 Fracture clinic and orthopaedic outpatient appointments:

+Eastbourne 0300 131 4788
-This information leaflet explains the ongoing management of your injury.

-You have sustained a fracture of your greater tuberosity of your shoulder.
-The shoulder is a ball and socket joint you have fractured the outside of the ball part.
+Conquest 0300 131 4861 This information leaflet explains the ongoing management of your injury.
+You have sustained a minimally displaced fracture to the Glenoid in your shoulder.
+The shoulder is a ball and socket joint.
+You have fractured the socket part.
 This normally takes between 6-12 weeks to unite (heal).
 Once the fracture begins to heal it is important to keep the shoulder moving to overcome the stiffness but not to aggravate it.
 The shoulder joint does not respond well to being injured and longstanding stiffness is often inevitable.
 Take pain killers as prescribed.
 You may find it more comfortable to sleep propped up with pillows.
-The shoulder joint does not respond well to being injured and longstanding reduced range of movement and stiffness is common.
 If you are worried that you are unable to follow this rehabilitation plan, or have any questions, then please contact the Fracture Care Team for advice.
 Picture of injury

-Although the fracture has a very small chance of moving, we routinely make an appointment in the fracture clinic 1-2 weeks after your injury.
+Although the fracture is in a good position and only has a very small chance of moving, we routinely make an appointment in the fracture clinic 1-2 weeks after your injury.
 You will have another x-ray at this appointment.
 The Specialist will then assess your shoulder and guide the next stage of your rehabilitation.
-Many patients benefit from a referral to start Physiotherapy from 3 weeks after injury.

-If you have not received a Fracture Clinic appointment, please contact the Fracture Care Team on the details provided above.

-Please follow the Management/rehabilitation plan shown below:

-Weeks since injury Rehabilitation plan 0 - 3 Wear the sling all the time, even in bed at night.
-But remove three times a day to do the initial exercises shown below.
-3 - 6 Unless advised otherwise in clinic, continue to wear the sling and progress to the Stage 2 exercises.
-Do not lift your elbow above shoulder height as this may be painful.
-6 - 12 Try not to use the sling.
+If you have not received this appointment within one week of receipt of this letter please contact the Fracture Care Team on the number provided above.
+Please follow the Management/rehabilitation plan shown below Weeks since injury Rehabilitation plan 0 - 4 Wear the sling all the time, even in bed at night.
+Begin to do the Initial exercises shown below.
+You will be seen in fracture clinic.
+4 - 6 Continue to wear the sling.
+Unless you have been advised otherwise, you may progress to the Stage 2 exercises.
+Do not lift your elbow above shoulder height as this may cause excessive pain.
+6 - 12 You may start to discard the sling.
 Begin normal light activities with the arm and shoulder.
 Increase movement using the Stage 3 exercises.
 The fracture should be largely united (healed).
 You should be able to increase day to day activities.
 More arduous tasks may cause discomfort.
 Start to lift your arm overhead if possible.
-12 If you are still experiencing significant pain and stiffness then please contact us for further consultation

-Initial Exercises to do 4-5 times a day:

-If you have stiffness in your elbow or hand from wearing the sling, you may wish to perform these exercises first.
+12 If you are still experiencing significant pain and stiffness then please contact us for further consultation Initial Exercises to do 4 - 5 times a day If you have stiffness in your elbow or hand from wearing the sling, you may wish to perform these exercises first.
 However, once they become easy you can start with the posture and pendulum exercises.

-Elbow Bend to Straighten

-Bend and straighten your elbow so you feel a mild to moderate stretch.
+Elbow Bend to Straighten Bend and straighten your elbow so you feel a mild to moderate stretch.
 You can use your other arm to assist if necessary.
 Do not push into pain.

-Forearm Rotations

-Put your elbow at your side.
+Forearm Rotations Put your elbow at your side.
 Bend it to 90 degrees.
 Slowly rotate your palm up and down until you feel a mild to moderate stretch.
 You can use your other arm to assist if necessary.
 Do not push into pain.
 Repeat 10-15 times provided there is no increase in symptoms.

-Finger and wrist flexion and extension

-Open and close your hand as shown 10-15 times.
+Finger and wrist flexion and extension Open and close your hand as shown 10-15 times.
 Then move your wrist up and down 10-15 times.
 After a few days, hold a soft ball/ball of socks.
 Squeeze the ball as hard as possible without pain.
 Hold for 5 seconds and repeat 10 times.